KevinDoughty/Seamless/README.md

 ### CocoaSlides

-This is an old Apple sample project from 10.5 Leopard, updated to use the Seamless.framework.
+This is the best example of the usefulness of this animation pattern, an old Apple sample project from 10.5 Leopard, updated to use the Seamless.framework.
 Minor changes were made to make the window resizable, to flip view coordinates, and to the layout algorithm for allowing narrow widths.
 The significant changes are in the `AssetCollectionView` method `-(void)layoutSubviews`, which merely sets seamlessNegativeDelta to YES and assigns a timing block.
-This is the best example of the usefulness of this animation pattern.
 Try resizing the window or hitting command-1 through command-4.

 ### JellyBeans